Are you are interested in volunteering at Friends Peace House?

-Owen is a Capacity Building Assistant at Friends Peace House, helping to write grants, take photos, revise documents, and do communications work.
-He grew up in Plattsburgh, New York and is now living in Kigali as a participant of Mennonite Central Committee’s Serving and Learning Together (SALT) program.
-Throughout his year working with FPH and living in Kigali, he hopes to advance his Kinyarwanda skills, practice photography, and eat plenty of delicious Rwandan food.
+Owen served as a Capacity Building Assistant at Friends Peace House, helping to write grants, take photos, revise documents, and do communications work.
+He grew up in Plattsburgh, New York, and is now lived in Kigali as a participant of the Mennonite Central Committee’s Serving and Learning Together (SALT) program.
+Throughout his year working with FPH and living in Kigali, he advanced his Kinyarwanda skills, practiced photography, and enjoyed plenty of delicious Rwandan food.

 “My time in Rwanda was immeasurably more than I could have anticipated it being at the start.
 I worked with colleagues who were intentional about their work, and who recognized the impact they had the opportunity to make.
 From them I was challenged to live more intentionally in community–laughing, supporting, crying, loving, working.
 Now, because of Friends Peace House I am pursuing continued higher education and work in the field of economic development, particularly focusing on ways to support excellence in any organization that prioritizes helping others.”